integreat-io/map-transform/README.md

 ```

 Finally, a transform object value may be set to a
-[**transform pipeline**](#transform-pipeline), or one function that could go in
+[**transform pipeline**](#transform-pipeline), or a function that could have
-the transform pipeline (which the dot notation path really is, and – come to
+been in a transform pipeline (which the dot notation path really is, and – come
-think of it – the transform object itself too).
+to think of it – the transform object itself too).
 This is explained in detail
 below.

 #### A note on undefined and null

-MapTransform will treat `undefined` as a value that is not set, and so a
+MapTransform will treat `undefined` as "no value", and so `undefined` will not
-transform object will not be applied to it.
-So if an `undefined` value meets
+be transformed.
+If an `undefined` value meets a transform object or a transform
-a transform object, it will produce `undefined`, regardless of the shape of the
+pipeline, it will always produce `undefined`.
-transform object.

 This is not the case for `null`, though.
 MapTransform treats `null` as a value,
 an intended nothing, and will apply a transform object to it, even though it
 will most likely produce nothing but default values.
 To change this behavior,
-set `noneValues: [undefined, null]` on the `options` object passed to
+set `nonvalues: [undefined, null]` on the `options` object passed to
 MapTransform.
 This will essentially make MapTransform treat `null` the same way
-as `undefined` when it meets to the transform object.
+as `undefined`.

-The example above sets `undefined` and `null` as none-values, but you could in
+The example above sets `undefined` and `null` as non-values, but you could in
 principle set any primitive values here.

 #### Directional transform objects

-A transform object is by default applied on forward transformations and in
+A transform object is by default applied both in forward and reverse
-reverse.
+transformations.
 You may alter this by setting the `$direction` prop on a transform
 object, with `fwd`, `rev`, or `both` (the default) as possible values.

 When running a forward transformation, transform objects marked with
 `$direction: 'rev'` will be skipped.
 The same goes for `$direction: 'fwd'` in
 reverse.
+This will cause the value in the pipeline to be passed on unchanged.

 You may specify aliases for `fwd` and `rev` in the `mapTransform` options: